-Students are consulted on issues through the tutor group system and 'Student Voice' activities.
+Students are consulted on issues through Teams, the tutor group system and 'Student Voice' activities.
 The student body elects a Student Council which holds regular surgeries and welcomes views.
 The Student Council is represented on the Governing Body of the College.
 This consultation has been very effective in determining improvement priorities including e-learning in lessons and resource deployment into social areas, the creation of a College gym and the development of study facilities.

-Staff and students are encouraged to email suggestions, ideas or criticisms to the Collège's management team.
-All such emails are followed up promptly.
+Staff and students are encouraged to email or teams message suggestions, ideas or criticisms to the College's management team.
+All such emails/ team messages are followed up promptly.